iov-one/docs/docs/weave-tutorial/05-messages.md

 }
 ```

-You must have notice we even validate if `ID`'s lenght is not 0 and equal to 8 and tickers are actually string tickers. **Remember** more validation more solid your application is.
-If you **constrain** possible inputs, **less** checks in the business logic.
+You must have notice we even validate if `ID`'s lenght is not 0 and equal to 8 and tickers are actually string tickers. **Remember** the more validation the more solid your application is.
+If you **constrain** possible inputs, you can write **less** validation in the business logic.